-The goal of SIG is to provide an exceptional three week experience by creating a community of student learners who share common interests, abilities, and goals.
-It is a team responsibility to promote a safe environment where students can grow intellectually, socially, and emotionally.
+The goal of SIG is to provide an exceptional experience by creating a community of student learners who share common interests, abilities, and goals.
+It is the team responsibility to promote a safe environment where students can grow intellectually, socially, and emotionally.

 - Equivalent work experience and/or training in administrative procedures

 - Experience with computer software programs: Microsoft Word, Outlook, Excel, and PowerPoint

 - One (1) year of experience as an administrative assistant or in a clerical position

 - Ability to multitask, set priorities, organize and follow through on details, and complete tasks in a reasonable time with limited supervision

 - Adheres to the policies and procedures of the SIG program

 - Adheres to policies and procedures as outlined in the SIG employee handbook and the SIG code of professional conduct.